Use the links below to jump to sections in this post to learn more about teething jewelry for infants.

 However, as we stated before, there is simply no medical evidence available to suggest that it benefits children in any way.
 What many parents also don’t realize is that the heat of their child’s skin is not enough to release any significant amount of succinic acid from the amber.
 So the odds of getting any into their body, let alone enough to ease their pain, are incredibly slim.

 The other problem with teething jewelry is that it poses a significant choking and strangulation hazard for infants and small children.
 Even jewelry that is designed to be “safe” can still break off in a child’s mouth or become tangled somehow.
-Which brings us to our next point.
+This brings us to our next point.

 The Risks Associated With Teething Jewelry